andres-fr/emokine/README.md

 7. Reproducing the `technical validation` statistics from our paper (optional).

-Note that we use the `EmokineDataset` as basis for illustration and reproducibility purposes, but the code is released under an open source [LICENSE](LICENSE), and can be adapted, extended and applied to further data.
+Note that we use the `EmokineDataset` as basis for illustration and reproducibility purposes: Researchers interested in applying this software to data from other systems can do so with little to no adaptions (see explanation below in this README).
+Our code is released under an open source [LICENSE](LICENSE), and can be adapted, extended and applied to further data.
 Any feedback and contributions are welcome!

 Here are visual examples of the rendering capabilities of the library, and below are the installation and usage instructions.